niklases/PyPEF/README.md

 jupyter-notebook
 ```

 Copy the notebook URL in your internet browser and select the Workflow_PyPEF.ipynb file to open it.
 Now you can select the pypef Python environment at the top notebook menu: Kernel > Change kernel > pypef (otherwise you would use your default Python version as environment, i.e. you would have to install the required packages for this interpreter as well; for this case the installation of the prerequisite packages can also be done within the notebook in provided code fields).

 <a name="encoding-options"></a>
 ## Encoding Technique Options

 - AAindex: Sequence encoding based on AAindex descriptor sets; e.g. using AAindex https://www.genome.jp/entry/aaindex:ARGP820101 for encoding and without subsequent fast Fourier transform (FFT) of the encoded sequence:<br>
     &nbsp;&nbsp;sequence 'MKLLF' --> [1.18, 1.15, 1.53, 1.53, 2.02]<br>
     and with FFT of the encoded sequence:<br>
     &nbsp;&nbsp;sequence 'MKLLF' --> [0.0000, 1.0000, 0.1435, 0.3010]<br>
-- OneHot: Occurence of a specific amino acid at a specific residue position indicated as a 1 and elso as a 0:<br>
+- OneHot: Occurence of a specific amino acid at a specific residue position indicated as a 1 and else as a 0:<br>
     &nbsp;&nbsp;sequence 'MKLLF' --><br>
     &nbsp;&nbsp;[&nbsp;0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, <br>
      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, <br>
      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, <br>
      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, <br>
      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0&nbsp;]<br>

 - DCA: Direct coupling analysis of multiple sequence alignments to extract evolutionary query-specific features.
 DCA-based features will be generated from the local and coupling terms of the parameter file (paramfile) output by [plmc](https://github.com/debbiemarkslab/plmc) for each target variant sequence.
 This encoding technique generally outperforms the other encoding techniques described here, but depends on finding and aligning a minimum set of evolutionarily related/homologous sequences - which is not possible for every target sequence.
 Preprocessing steps for generating the paramfile based on a target sequence are described in the [hybrid model repository](https://github.com/Protein-Engineering-Framework/Hybrid_Model/blob/main/Examples/example_pabp.ipynb).
 Unlike the other encoding techniques presented, this evolution-based encoding technique is system-specific rather than amino acid-specific, i.e. it does not treat each amino acid the same, but according to its evolutionary position- and coupling-specific history.
 The DCA-based encoding technique is further also provided for constructing a pure ML model:<br>
   &nbsp;&nbsp;sequence 'MKLLF' --> [2.3445, 1.3294, 1.6245, 0.8901, 3.2317]&nbsp;&nbsp;, while<br>
   &nbsp;&nbsp;sequence 'MKLKF' --> [2.3472, 1.3601, 1.5431, 1.3749, 3.0186]&nbsp;&nbsp;.

 <a name="modeling-techniques"></a>
 ## Modeling Techniques

 <a name="pure-ml"></a>
 ### Pure Machine Learning (ML)-based Modeling

 Several linear and non-linear modeling options are available by default to construct supervised regression models based on the generated sequence features, i.e. encoded sequences.
 Regression models are trained, i.e. model hyperparameters are optimized, by *k*- fold (by default, fivefold) cross-validation on training samples.
 Here, the model aims to map the encoded variant sequences that are the features (***X***) for predicting the corresponding fitness labels (***y***) such that *f(***X***)* --> ***y*** – while cross-validation and/or using a model implementing a penalty will be necessary for better model generalization behavior.
 Following regression options from [Scikit-learn](https://scikit-learn.org/stable/) are implemented (for optimized hyperparameters, see Model Hyperparameters section below):

 - [Partial Least Squares Regression (linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.cross_decomposition.PLSRegression.html)
 - [Lasso Regression (fit with Least Angle Regression, L1-penalty regularized linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoLars.html)
 - [Ridge Regression (L2-penalty regularized linear model)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html)